hsnckkgl/SimpleCommonPortsScanner/README.md

-# SimpleNmapScanner.py
+# SimpleCommonPortScanner.py
 # How to Use:
-## python3 SimpleRecon.py "url"
+## python3 SimpleCommonPortScanner.py url